Next Academy: January 16, 2018

-Wilson Community College Fire & Rescue Cadet Academy is an eighteen (18) week program that allows the cadet upon completion to become certified in Firefighter I & II, Hazardous Materials Level One, T/R: Technical Rescuer General, T/R Technical Rescuer VMR, NC Rapid Intervention Team, (ICS) 100 & 200, and D/O: Emergency Vehicle Driver.
+Wilson Community College Fire & Rescue Cadet Academy is an eighteen (18) week program that allows the cadet upon completion to become certified in Firefighter I & II, Traffic Incident Management, Hazardous Materials Level One, T/R: Technical Rescuer General, T/R Technical Rescuer VMR, and NC Rapid Intervention Crew.

 An additional seven (7) week, Emergency Medical Technician Certification class is also available to all cadets.
 The program operates in strict accordance with regulations mandated by the North Carolina Community College System and the North Carolina Fire/Rescue Commission.